Multilateral cooperation - Ministry for Foreign Affairs

 The United Nations and its agencies as well as the Organisation for Economic Co-operation and Development (OECD) are the most important of the international organisations in this process.
 Important development financing institutions include the World Bank, the Asian Development Bank (AsDB) and the African Development Bank (AfDB).
 International environmental and climate cooperation is also part of the multilateral cooperation.

 Finland has allocated a total of EUR 145 million for multilateral development cooperation in 2017.
 This is 27 per cent of Finland’s official development cooperation funding, ODA.
 Other development cooperation spending also includes the Finnish contribution to the European Union's development cooperation budget.
 In 2017, it totalled EUR 163 million.
-For more information about the development cooperation of the EU, visit here.

 - Integral part of Finland's development policy

 - Finland is an important player in the UN agencies promoting gender equality